opral/monorepo/documentation/sdk/general.md

 ## What benefits does the SDK provide?

 - easy setup in a few simple step
-- fully configurable depending on your projects needs
+- fully configurable depending on your project's needs
 - fully integrated with your Framework (compiler-based to avoid a heavy runtime)
-- automatic language specific routing (e.g. `/en/site`, `/de/site`)
+- automatic language-specific routing (e.g., `/en/site`, `/de/site`)
 - faster page loads (resource splitting per route) [coming soon]
 - automatic setup for inlang editor and VS Code extension